syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Group based on more than one property in the data object

-SfListView provides supports to bind the multiple properties to [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object by using `KeySelector`.
-By returning multiple properties, KeySelector used to display the `Group Header` items with multiple data model objects.
+Multiple properties can be binded to [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html), in which the group header items can be created with multiple data model object effectively.
+In below code example grouping happens  based on designation and level property by using `KeySelector`.
+The following code example illustrates how to perform custom grouping for underlying data based on the multiple property.

 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()